youis11/Andro-Dunos-prueba-web/docs/index.md

 Our team is composed by four members:

-- Lluís Moreu as the manager.
+- LluÃ­s Moreu as the manager.
-- Marc Gálvez as the lead programmer.
+- Marc GÃ¡lvez as the lead programmer.
 - Marc Navas as the lead artist.
-- Christian Martínez as the QA lead.
+- Christian MartÃ­nez as the QA lead.

-Currently we are studying VideoGames Design and Development at the "Centre de la Imatge i Multimèdia" (CITM).
+Currently we are studying VideoGames Design and Development at the "Centre de la Imatge i MultimÃ¨dia" (CITM).
 This is our first project in this career.

 Original gameplay: